kanupriya1293/screenshot_sorter/README.md

    The workflow is now ready for execution.

 4. **Execute the Workflow**
-   Hover cursor over the first node 'Trigger Screenshot Sorter' and click on 'Execute workflow' button.
+      - Hover cursor over the first node 'Trigger Screenshot Sorter'
+      - Click on 'Execute workflow' button.
 This will run the workflow.
-   If the workflow stops after processing a few images to to API rate limit, then pause for the time duration recommended in the error and 'Execute workflow' again.
+   If the workflow stops after processing a few images due to rate limiting, then pause for the duration recommended in the error message and 'Execute workflow' again.

 5. **Review the Organised Screenshots**
    As the workflow progresses, you should find processed screenshots moved to folder called 'organised' and appropriately categorised in 'keep' or 'delete' folders.